Psalms Summaries of Those Studied October 10, 2014-September 5, 2018

 Psalm 2.
 Coronation of the Davidic king.
 Why are the nations in an uproar…Kiss the Son.
 God chose David and his heirs to rule from Zion (Jerusalem) as Israel’s kings.
 This Royal Psalm is about the coronation of the Davidic kings, including the perfect and final Davidic king, Messiah.
 This Royal Psalm was put in the sanctuary for use at every coronation.
 This Psalm ultimately refers God's final king, King Messiah.
 The surrounding nations are rebelling at the coronation of the Davidic king in Jerusalem.
 They plan and rage, but these pagan kings cannot stop Yahweh’s king.
 An anointed Davidic king ruling in Jerusalem limits the pagan kings’ power over Yahweh’s people.
 Yahweh laughs at them from heaven.
 He then pronounces that he has installed his Son King on Zion.
 His final king, Son King Messiah, will inherit the whole world and will completely break all rebels.
 The only hope for the rebels, and all people of the earth, is to take to heart the Psalmist’s words—worship Yahweh with reverence, joy, and submission.

 Psalm 3.
 The LORD delivered David from Absalom’s Conspiracy.
 I lay down and slept, I awoke, for the LORD sustains me.
 David was conspired against, rebelled against, and fled for his life before Absalom and his army.
 David knew Yahweh Elohim, both the doctrine about him and in personal relationship.
 He depended on Yahweh, who was his shield, his glory, and his sustainer.
 He prayed to, believed, and praised the LORD for the anticipated personal deliverance and national blessing.
 David’s sentiments preview Paul’s sentiments of almost eleven centuries later in 2 Timothy 1.12, “I know whom I have believed and I am convinced that he is able to guard what I have entrusted to him.”
-The main outline: Problem 1-2, Protection 3, Prayer 4, Peace 5-6, Promise 7-8.
+The main outline: Problem Psalm 3:1-2, Protection Psalm 3:3, Prayer Psalm 3:4, Peace Psalm 3:5-6, Promise Psalm 3:7-8.

 Psalm 4.
 David, though harassed and lied about, does not fret.
 In peace I will both lie down and sleep.
 This Psalm by David was for the choir director, probably to be used in congregational worship.
 It Psalm may be related to Psalm 3.
 As often happened in David’s life, he is harassed and attacked by others who seek to dishonor and overthrow him.
 David appeals to God who has helped him in the past, to once again show grace and answer his prayer.
 He then counsels those who challenge his honor, discredit him, and lie about him to think about what they are doing and stop the attack.
 They cannot change the LORD’s choice.
 He is confident that the LORD set him apart for his service and so will answer his prayer.
 David further tells them to think through their activity and return to the LORD through appropriate sacrifices and faith.
 Though many question David as the LORD’s leader, David asks that the LORD show his favor to him and his people.
 In faith he goes on to say the LORD has made him glad even more so than in prosperous times, and he will sleep peacefully because the LORD protects him.